Efficient Approximation Algorithms for Fair Influence Maximization under Maximin Constraint: Introduction

 In this paper, we address this challenge by proposing efficient approximation algorithms for FIM under the maximin constraint, along with provable theoretical guarantees.
-We first prove that although the global maximin objective is not submodular, the influence spread within each individual group still satisfies submodularity.
-Leveraging this property, we design a two-step optimization framework for seed selection: the first step performs inner-group maximization, and the second step coordinates across-group maximization to improve the utility of the worst-off group.
-In the second step, we develop two algorithms with different coordination strategies, each offering provable approximation guarantees under different group structures.
+We introduce a two-step optimization framework: the first step performs inner-group maximization, where we show that influence spread within each group remains submodular though the maximin objective does not; and (2) the second step coordinates across-group maximization to improve the utility of the worst-off group with different coordination strategies, each offering provable approximation guarantees.

 Our contributions can be summarized as follows: \begin{itemize} \item We propose a two-step framework to address the fair influence maximization problem under the maximin constraint.
 The first step, Inner-group Maximization (IGM), applies the IMM algorithm to independently select seed nodes for each group, aiming to maximize inner-group influence spread.
 The second step, Across-group Maximization (AGM), coordinates seed selection across groups based on the seed lists output by IGM to improve the utility of the worst-off group.